conso/EasyBdd/README.md

 # EasyBdd
-The lightweight, uninvasive Bdd framework for .NET written in c#
+The lightweight, uninvasive, smallest framework supporting Behaviour Driven Development for .NET written in c#.

 In effect calling it a "framework" it is maybe an euphemism.
 One single abstract class will give the infrastructure to write readable code that business people and testers can easily understand, change and fix.